GhaithAl-Gburi/RBS-R-Arabic-Validation/readme.md

 - `RBS_validation.Rmd` — Main R Markdown analysis file.
 - `results.html` — Rendered HTML report of the full analysis workflow.
 - `RBS_data.csv` — the CSV file containing the data related to the study referenced above.
-- `survey.docx` — the doc file containing the arabic and english version of the research survey.
+- `survey.docx` — the doc file containing the arabic and english version of the research survey, and their scoring manual.
 - `item-item spearman correlation matrix.xlsx` — the item-item correlation matrix for the arabic RBS-R.
 - `readme.md` — This file.
 - `LICENSE` — MIT License (reuse and citation conditions).